-If you receive a TEACH Grant but do not complete the required four years of teaching service within eight years after completing the coursework for which you received the grant, or if you otherwise do not meet the requirements of the TEACH Grant Program, all TEACH Grant funds that you received will be converted to a Federal Direct Unsubsidized Ioan that you must repay in full, with interest, to the U.S. Department of Education.
-Once a TEACH Grant is converted to a Ioan, it cannot be converted back to a grant.
-For detailed information on this grant, please visit the federal government website: https://teach-ats.ed.gov/ats/index.action
+If you receive a TEACH Grant, but do not complete the required four years of teaching service within eight years of completing the coursework for which you received the grant, or if you otherwise do not meet the requirements of the TEACH Grant Program, all TEACH Grant funds that you received will be converted to a Federal Direct Unsubsidized loan that you must repay in full, with interest, to the U.S. Department of Education.
+Once a TEACH Grant is converted to a loan, it cannot be converted back to a grant.
+For detailed information on this grant, please visit the federal government website: https://studentloans.gov/myDirectLoan/index.action